alemtani/Spotify-Personality/README.md

 4. Once you get your personality, you have the option to read more or try again with a different playlist

 ## Notes
-- Sometimes when you authenticate with Spotify, you may be stuck on the `/login` page.
+- Sometimes when you authenticate with Spotify, you may get stuck on the `/login` page.
 You may have to wait until Spotify or its API gets their server(s) running again (rip).